Resolving Octant Degeneracy at LBL experiment by combining Daya Bay Reactor Setup: Acknowledgement

 \section{Acknowledgement}

-KB would like to thank Raj Gandhi, Pomita Ghoshal, S. Uma Sankar and Sushant Raut for many fruitful discussions, at various stages of this work.
-She also thanks Patrick Huber and Walter Winter for dicussion on GLoBES over e-mail (during 2009 and 2010).
+KB would like to thank Thomas Schwetz, Raj Gandhi and Pomita Ghoshal for fruitful discussions.
 She also would like to thank UGC-SAP program, and HRI (Harish Chandra Research Institute), Allahabad, for financial support, to visit HRI.
-Thanks are also due to TIFR (Tata Institute for Fundamental Research), Mumbai, for finacial assistance to visit TIFR.
-Parts of this work have been carried out at HRI, Allahabad, and TIFR, Mumbai.
 DD would like to thank HRI, Allahbad for financial support to visit the Institute.